Jany-M/simple-pdf-exporter/README.txt

 = The PDF Template =

-Currently, the template for the each exported post is very basic (and a table, since floating doesn't play nicely with the DOMPDF library), feel free to edit it here `wp-content/plugins/simple-pdf-exporter/process/pdf_layout.php`, **only if you know what you are doing**.
+Currently, the template and design for the exported pdf, is **very** basic (and posts are rendered as a table, since floating doesn't play nicely with the DOMPDF library).

+You can copy the plugin's basic structure from `wp-content/plugins/simple-pdf-exporter/assets/pdf_layout.php` inside your current theme and edit it.
-Your layout must be echoed in php. eg. `echo '<div>the content goes here</div>';` or it won't show up in the PDF.
+Your layout **must** be echoed in php, eg. `echo '<div>the content goes here</div>';` or it won't show up in the PDF.

-You can use a custom CSS to customize the layout.
-Create a pdf_export.css in your theme folder, otherwise the plugin's default (and really basic) CSS will be used (you can find it here `wp-content/plugins/simple-pdf-exporter/assets/pdf_export.css`)
+You can copy the plugin's basic CSS from `wp-content/plugins/simple-pdf-exporter/assets/pdf_export.css` inside your current theme and edit it.

+Do not edit directly the plugin's files `pdf_layout.php` and `pdf_export.css`, they will be overwritten with the next update.

 = Questions? =